luke-hayden/nstringfull/readme.md

-# ReAGE prject main data analysis and modelling
+# ReAGE project main data analysis and modelling

-Analysis of four Nanostring datasets from:
+Analysis of five Nanostring datasets from:
 Oct 2016
 Feb 2017
 Nov 2017
 July 2018
+June 2019

 Goals:
 -Using Nanostring gene expression data, build machine learning models to predict sample biological age from gene expression.
 Measure the effect of regeneration on this molcular age.